MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

     .\ImportUpdateToWSUS.ps1 -WsusServer WSUSServer.contoso.com -PortNumber 8531 -UseSsl -UpdateIdFilePath C:\temp\UpdateIDs.txt
     ```

-1. The update files for updates that are imported from the Microsoft Update Catalog Site are downloaded based on your **Update files** settings.
-They aren't downloaded at the time of import from the Microsoft Update Catalog Site.
+1. The update files for updates that are imported are downloaded based on your **Update files** settings.
 For instance, if you use the option to **Download update files to this serer only when updates are approved**, the update files are downloaded when the update is approved.
 For more information about options for storing updates, see section [1.3 Choose a WSUS storage strategy](../plan/plan-your-wsus-deployment.md#13-choose-a-wsus-storage-strategy).